-Sales are, without a doubt, a challenge for marketers—no matter the industry.
+Without a doubt, sales are a challenge for marketers—no matter the industry.

-B2B marketing has evolved from relying on a vast database and endless hours of cold calling to showing your true self online and developing genuine relationships with other brands.
+B2B marketing has evolved from relying on a vast database and endless cold calling to showing your true self online and developing genuine relationships with other brands.

 Studies show that 75% of senior B2B buyers use online social media during the purchasing process.
-And 77% of B2B purchasers said that they would not even speak to a salesperson until they had done their own research.
+And 77% of B2B purchasers said they would not speak to a salesperson until they had researched.

 And this makes us wonder.